ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 I have three assignment  this week , about research i tried to "AccidentGPT: Large Multi-Modal Foundation Model for Traffic Accident Analysis" read this paper.
 There was no class today and i tried to solve some assignments.

-## 24.07.15 **Lab meeting**
+## 24.07.16 **Lab meeting**

 Short notice: deadline of submitting thesis friday of next week.
 Mid term presentation, the preparation is on the way.
-When we solve or optimize something,Your research should present something new, not simply repeat existing findings.
+When we solve or optimize something,Your research should present something new, not simply repeat existing findings.**What is your controbution to your work or your research?**

-## 24.07.16
+## 24.07.17

 After that i came to lab at 4pm and tried to read some paper.
 Then i have two assignments to submit this week.
 I have done one.

-## 24.07.17
+## 24.07.18

 I was trying to read nihongo, trying to understand basic conversation skill.
 Today i have only nigongo class, then i have arubaito 5pm to 10 pm.

-## 24.07.18
+## 24.07.19

 Today is friday, i have nihongo class, I woke up late today i am not feeling good.
 I have done my prayer then came to room.
 I have part time from 4pm to 9pm.